aria0401/foobar-dashboard/README.md

 ### `npm start`

-Now you can see the content of the project in your browse.
+Now you can see the content of the project in your browser.